 Author also offers new method and installation for cleaning the outer space from space debris and individual protection the important space ship and stations from big space debris (SD).
 Advantages of the offered method and apparatus are following: 1.
 Less size and weight in 2 -3 times than conventional SD Collector.
 2. More efficiency in 2 -10 times.
 3. Save fuel in some times.
 4. No limits in size for SD.
 5. Can easy protect selected space ship and station (for example, International Space Station) from SD.

-Brief Description of the several views of the drawings Fig.1.
+Brief Description of the Several Views of the Drawings in Description and Notations in Each Drawing

+Fig.1.
 The Problem of returning the Space Debris to the Earth. (a)- Trajectories os SD having a high apology (> 500 km). (b)- Spiral trajectory of SD having the initial cirle trajectory in the Earth atmosphere (< 100 km).
 Notations: 1 – Earth, 2 – Earth atmosphere, 3 – boundary of the Earth atmosphere, 4 – SD or SA, 5 – trajectory of SD or SA.

 Fig.2.
 Braking/acceleration of the Space Debris by the parachure-reflector. (a) – braking, F2 > F1; (b) – acceleration, F2 > F1 (again direction of apparatus moving).
 Notations: 1 – Earth, 2 – Earth atmosphere, 3 – SD or SA, 4 – paraphute-reflector, 5 – trajectory of the SD/SA, 6 is solar radiation.
 F1 and F2 are the light force (pressure).